Fall Getaway to Galena, Illinois

 Cyclists can cover 8 miles on the Galena River Trail.
 Rent a battery-powered e-bike from Fever River Outfitters to make it a sweat-free affair.
 Some rental packages include access to Chestnut Mountain Resort (alpine slide included) or Galena Cellars, with a shuttle ride back to avoid any buzzed biking.

 At the Galena Country Fair, the waft of funnel cakes and hand-cut fries leads to Batik bags, small metal sculptures and rare folk art creations in Grant Park.
-More than 150 vendors of fine art and food will gather Columbus Day weekend, October 12–13, 2019, for the 40th annual celebration.
+Scheduled for October 9–11, 2021.

 Flames blast into the sky to illuminate costumed performers and elaborate street floats at the annual Halloween Parade and Festival.
-After 40 years, the Main Street event has become one of the city's biggest, so book your lodging far in advance of the October 26, 2019, festivities.
+The Main Street event has become one of the city's biggest, so book your lodging well in advance of the scheduled October 30, 2021, festivities.